Bandwidth/bandwidth.github.io/numbers/guides/tnlnew.md

 Returns the result of a request by id.

 If requestId exists, the result for that request is returned.
 See the Examples for details on the various responses that you can receive.
-Generally, if you see a Response Code of 0 in a result for a TN, information will be available for it.
-Any other Response Code will indicate no information was available for the TN.
+Generally, if you see a responseCode value of 0 in a result for a TN, information will be available for it.
+Any other responseCode value will indicate no information was available for the TN.

 {% extendmethod %}